sapcc/limes/docs/operators/config.md

 they do not count towards the regular `cores`, `instances` and `ram` resources, but only towards their own separate instance quota.

-Unlike `sapcc-ironic`, this capacitor is used for VM flavors.
+Unlike `liquid-ironic`, this capacitor is used for VM flavors.
 Usually, the resource provider traits are used to limit the VM flavors to certain hypervisors where no other VMs can be deployed (see below at "Option 3" for what happens if there is no such limitation).
 The `flavor_selection` and `hypervisor_selection` parameters work the same as explained above for "Option 1".